-Raymond Soong, who became a director and Chairman of the Board of the Company effective March 16, 1993, is also the Chairman of the Board of Silitek, Vishay/LPSC, Taiwan Liton, and the Diodes-China joint venture.
+Mr. Soong, who became a director and Chairman of the Board of the Company effective March 1993, is also the Chairman of the Board of Silitek, LPSC, Taiwan Liton, and Diodes-China.

-Michael A. Rosenberg, President, Chief Executive Officer and a director of the Company, also serves as a consultant to Vishay, for which consulting services he is compensated by Vishay.
+Mr. Rosenberg, President, Chief Executive Officer and a director of the Company until March 31, 2000, also served as a consultant to Vishay, for which consulting services he was compensated by Vishay.

-David Lin, who has been a director of the Company since 1991, was from March 1993 to October 1997, President and Chief Executive Officer of the Company.
+Mr. Lin, who has been a director of the Company since 1991, was from March 1993 to October 1997, President and Chief Executive Officer of the Company.
 Mr. Lin is the President and a director of Silitek.
-Mr. Lin is also a director of the Diodes-China joint venture.
+Mr. Lin is also a director of Diodes-China.